signalfx/integrations/collectd/Example/docs/readme.md

 Each integration in this repository must include documentation of the metrics that it emits in a subdirectory called [/docs](./).
 Here's how to do that.

 1. Create a file with extension .md for every metric emitted by the integration.
 The name of the file must match the name of the metric.
-For example, a metric called `gauge.sine` is documented in the file [gauge.sine.md](gauge.sine.md), which also contains these instructions.
+For example, a metric called `gauge.sine` is documented in the file [gauge.sine.md](gauge.sine.md).

 2. In each `.md` file, include a structured header as follows:
   ```